TAKAKEYA/gem5tomcpat/README.md

 The above example uses a template file created by modifying ProcessorDescriptionFiles/Xeon.xml from McPAT.
 The parameters in Xeon.xml that should get their value from GEM5 configuration (config.json) should be replaced with config.<parameter_path>.
+Please take a look at the template-xeon.xml to get the hang of it.
 For example,
 `<param name="number_hardware_threads" value="2"/>`
 should be replaced by
 `<param name="number_hardware_threads" value="config.system.cpu.numThreads"/>`